Enrique Ernesto Shaw: Beatification process

 The beatification process commenced on 25 September 2001 under Pope John Paul II in a process in Buenos Aires that conferred upon him the title Servant of God; the process opened in Argentina under Cardinal Jorge Mario Bergoglio – the future Pope Francis.
 The local process spanned from 25 August 2005 until 19 September 2013 and concluded in a Mass under Archbishop Mario Aurelio Poli.
 The process received formal ratification in 2015 in order for the cause to proceed to the next level.
+He was recognized for heroic virtue and elevated to the title "Venerable" by Pope Francis on 24 April 2021.

 On 12 September 1996 the promotion of his beatification cause came when Archbishop – later Cardinal – Jorge María Mejía invited the faithful to spread Shaw's message.